When we load secret keys from environmental variables we need an extra layer of protection to avoid leaks.

 const secretKey = yield* Config.redacted("SECRET_KEY");

-where a string
+})This prevents assigning Redacted where a string is expected:

 const doSomeDangerousStuff = (secret: string) => /// ...